Shishirise/ML-with-Python/Project 1/Image Classifier.md

-# Cat vs Dog Classifier using TensorFlow
+# Cat vs Dog image Classifier using TensorFlow

 This project demonstrates how to clean a dataset, load images, normalize data, build a Convolutional Neural Network (CNN), train the model, and visualize predictions using TensorFlow.